ryu878/pybingx/README.md

     symbol: The trading pair symbol (e.g., "RNDR-USDT").
     order_id: The ID of the order to cancel.
     recv_window: The receive window for the request (optional).

+### `cancel_batch_orders(symbol: str, order_id_list: list, recv_window: int = None)`
+Cancel multiple orders in a single request.

+Batch cancellation of some of the orders whose current account is in the current entrusted state.

+    symbol: The trading pair symbol (e.g., "BTC-USDT").
+    order_id_list: A list of order IDs to cancel.
+    recv_window: The receive window for the request (optional).

 ## Contributing